-The ASC was established in 1985 and operates under the Australian Sports Commission Act 1989.
+The Australian Sports Commission was established in 1985 and operates under the Australian Sports Commission Act 1989.
 It is governed by a board of commissioners appointed by the Australian Government.
 The board determines the ASC’s overall direction, decides on actual allocation of resources and policy for delegated decisions, and is accountable to the Minister of Sport and to Parliament.

-Sport Australia is administered from Canberra at the Australian Institute of Sport (AIS) Bruce campus.
-Other offices are located in Adelaide, Brisbane, Melbourne, Perth and Sydney, as well as the AIS European Training Centre in Varese, Italy.
+The Australian Sports Commission is administered from Canberra at the Australian Institute of Sport (AIS) Bruce campus.
+Other offices are located in Melbourne, and Sydney, as well as the AIS European Training Centre in Varese, Italy.

 What we do